Terryyyds/blog/src/pages/posts/terrys-2048-Game.md

 Players slide tiles in four directions (up, down, left, right), merging matching numbers to form higher values.
 The game ends when no more valid moves are possible.

-## 🔧 How It Works

-The game is developed using React, TypeScript, and Vite, ensuring compatibility across modern browsers.
-Here's a brief overview of the core components:

-- **React**: Manages the user interface and game state.
-- **TypeScript**: Provides static typing for better code quality and maintainability.
-- **Vite**: A fast build tool that enhances development speed and experience.

 ## 🚀 Features

 - **Responsive Design**: Optimized for both desktop and mobile devices.